Get help from the council

 you were evicted for antisocial or criminal behaviour

-you did not pay the rent or mortgage when it was affordable
+you did not pay the rent or mortgage when you could afford to

 you left early or gave up your home when you could have stayed

-The council does not have to provide longer term housing if they decide it's your fault that you're homeless.
+The council does not have to give you longer term housing if they decide you made yourself homeless.

-If the council decide you meet the first 3 conditions but are intentionally homeless they must provide temporary accommodation for a reasonable time - usually a few weeks.
+If the council decides that you have a priority need but are intentionally homeless they must still give you temporary housing for a reasonable time - usually a few weeks.